real-itu/REAL_website/content/authors/Andrés Faíña/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Modular Robots
-- Bayesian Modeling
+- Evolutionary Algorithms
-- Real-time strategy games
+- Liquid Handling Robots
+- Automatic Design of Robots

 # Education to show in About widget
 education: